'Everyone is devastated': Cyclist who died in crash named as popular vet

 Kinfauns Veterinary Centre

-Sarah McCann was cycling in London Road, Clacton, near White Hall Academy and the Esso petrol station when she was involved in a collision with a lorry on the morning of October 8.
+Susan McCann was cycling in London Road, Thorpe-ale-Soken, near White Hall Academy and the Esso petrol station when she was involved in a collision with a lorry on the morning of October 8.

 The 49-year-old died at the scene of the crash.